What is Neuroplasticity?

 The premise of the Arrowsmith Program is that the weaker cognitive areas that may contribute to learning difficulties can be strengthened through targeted cognitive exercises.

 What makes the Arrowsmith Program unique from other programs for students with learning difficulties?

-Traditional approaches for the most part are ‘work-arounds’ or compensatory – for example, if you have a poor memory making an audio recording of your lectures so you can go over the material that you were unable to retain in memory, or if you cannot write, using voice recognition software – they do not address the root cause of the problem but try to find ways around the problem.
+Traditional approaches are, for the most part, ‘work-arounds’ or compensatory – for example, if you have a poor memory, making an audio recording of your lectures so you can go over the material that you were unable to retain in memory, or if you cannot write, using voice recognition software – and do not address the root cause of the problem but try to find ways around the problem.
 The difficulty with this approach is that no compensation or work around is fully effective and it takes huge amounts of energy to implement these techniques.

 What is the goal of the Arrowsmith Program?